-- Prepare the tempering as below and keep aside.
+- Prepare the tempering as shown below and keep aside.

-- When mangoes & brinjal are cooked soft, add salt & powdered jaggery.
+- When mango & brinjal are cooked soft, add salt & powdered jaggery.

-- Mix them well and microwave for 3 min.
+- Mix them well and microwave again for 3 min.

 - Now add tempering, powdered neem flowers and water (100 ml or more according to your required consistency) and cook for another 3 min.

-- Now sweet, sour & bitter veppam poo chadi is ready to serve.
+- Now sweet, sour & bitter veppampoo pachadi is ready to serve.

 - My grandmother always preferred to make pachadi using unripe mangoes along with brinjals, as brinjals help to decrease vata dosha aggravated by unripe mango.